 Use the scope added percentage to keep an eye on how often your teams have unplanned work in their sprints.
 Having some change in tickets after a sprint starts is normal.
 Too much change means your teams aren’t able to plan their work reliably.
 If that happens, you should take a look at how you might help teams better plan for their sprints.

 Viewing ticket details

-Click on a sprint in the Scope analysis section to get a more detailed view of the work that went into a sprint.
+Click a sprint in the Scope analysis section to get a more detailed view of the work that went into that sprint.

 This opens a list of tickets below the Scope analysis section.
 These tickets are from the sprint you selected.